HealthIntersections/fhirserver/reference-platform/reference-impl-doco.md

     end;

 The list automatically owns the object, and manages it's own reference to it correctly.
-You don't have to count the reference:
+You don't have to increment the reference count when you use an
+object:

     procedure UseObject(list : TAdvObjectList; i : integer);
     var